 Recipe FAQs

-You can use your favourite brand of BBQ sauce for this recipe.
+Feel free to use your favourite brand of BBQ sauce.
 I recommend trying to find one that’s lower in sugar with the least amount of processed ingredients wherever possible.
 You can also sub in a homemade BBQ sauce as well!
-I love the smoky flavour you get from the barbecue sauce.
+I love the smoky flavor you get from the barbecue sauce.
 It makes the meatloaf so irresistible!

 Quinoa makes a great alternative to bread crumbs since it helps to absorb some of the extra moisture and binds the meat mixture together.
 You can also use oats, crushed crackers or almond flour as other options to replace bread crumbs.

-Eat these mini ground beef and quinoa meatloaf muffins as a quick meal or snack or pair them along with your favourite sides!
+Eat these mini ground beef and quinoa meatloaf muffins as a quick meal with your favorite sides!

 Try them with: